-KSBs Pass Distinction Knowledge K1, K2, K3, K4, K5, Explains the principles of system backup/storage.
-(K1) Describes basic elements of Reviews the success of root cause problem solving where they have applied fault diagnostics for troubleshooting'.
-(K3) K6, K7, K8, K9, K10 technical documentation, its interpretation, completion and importance in escalation as Evaluates the impact of People, Product and Process on secure systems within their 'organisation'.
-(K10) K11, K13 Skills S1, S2, S3, S4, S5, S6, appropriate.
-(K2 S8) Identifies and applies the principles of root cause problem solving using fault diagnostic tools and techniques for troubleshooting and rectification'.
-(K3, S2) Critically analyses their use of tools and techniques to undertake tasks such as installation, maintenance or fault rectification.
-(S2) S7, S8, Outlines the principles of basic network addressing for example: binary.
+KSBs Pass Distinction Knowledge K1, K2, K3, K4, Explains the principles of system backup/storage.
+(K1) Reviews the success of root cause problem solving where they have applied fault diagnostics for troubleshooting'.
+(K3) K5, K6, K7, K8, K9, K10 Describes basic elements of technical documentation, its interpretation, completion and importance in escalation as Evaluates the impact of People, Product and Process on secure systems within their 'organisation'.
+(K10) K11, K13 appropriate.
+(K2 S8) Critically analyses their use of tools and Skills S1, S2, S3, S4, Identifies and applies the principles of root cause problem solving using fault diagnostic tools and techniques for troubleshooting and rectification'. techniques to undertake tasks such as installation, maintenance or fault rectification.
+(S2) S5, S6, S7, S8, (K3, S2) Outlines the principles of basic network addressing for example: binary.
 (K4) Behaviours B1, B2, B3, B4 Describes the key principles of cloud and cloud-based services.
 (K5) Analyses the fundamentals and principles of networks and components.
 (K6, K11) Explains how they interpret and prioritise internal or external customer's requirements in line with organisation's policy.
 (S1) Outlines the principles of cultural awareness and describes how diversity impacts on delivery of support tasks.
 (K7) Describes how they apply principles of Continuous Professional Development to support their contribution to delivery of necessary business output and technical developments.
 (S3)

-Identifies and applies methods of communication with stakeholders, selecting technical and/or non-technical language in reflection of the audience to inform progress and escalation and develop and maintain effective working relationships with them'.
-(K8, S5 S6 B2)

-Describes different types of maintenance and preventative measures to reduce the incidence of faults.
-(K9)

-Explains how they ensure that they operate safely and securely across platforms and responsibilities applying the key principles of security including the role of People, Product and Process in secure systems.
-(K10, S4)

-Outlines how they have a basic awareness of legislation in relation to disposal of waste materials for example Waste Electronic and Electrical regulations.
-(K13)

-Explains how they manage and prioritise the allocated workload effectively making best use of time and resources.
-(S7)

-Explains their approach to work tasks which reflects their own professionalism and use of independent initiative.
-(B1)

-Explains how they take a productive and organised approach to their work.
-(B3)

-Discusses how they take a selfmotivated approach to their work, for example how they manage their own time effectively and take responsibility to complete the job.
+Identifies and applies methods of communication with stakeholders, selecting technical and/or non- technical language in reflection of the audience to inform progress and escalation and develop and maintain effective working relationships with them'.
+(K8, S5 S6 B2) Describes different types of maintenance and preventative measures to reduce the incidence of faults.
+(K9) Explains how they ensure that they operate safely and securely across platforms and responsibilities applying the key principles of security including the role of People, Product and Process in secure systems.
+(K10, S4) Outlines how they have a basic awareness of legislation in relation to disposal of waste materials for example Waste Electronic and Electrical regulations.
+(K13) Explains how they manage and prioritise the allocated workload effectively making best use of time and resources.
+(S7) Explains their approach to work tasks which reflects their own professionalism and use of independent initiative.
+(B1) Explains how they take a productive and organised approach to their work.
+(B3) Discusses how they take a self- motivated approach to their work, for example how they manage their own time effectively and take responsibility to complete the job.
 (B4)